Disclaimer: I am not a lawyer, nor do I play one on TV. So do your due diligence and either check with your CPA, tax planner, or the IRS site.

 On the other hand, if you’ve made more money this year than you planned – and you may have “forgotten” to file estimated income tax, then let’s move some expenses into this year.
 Otherwise, you’ll have to claim more income – and perhaps pay a penalty for the estimated tax you missed.

 Stock up on office supplies.
 From paper to pens to file folders, you can use these items “next year.”
 But you can pay for them this year.
-And don’t forget the calendars and tax software!
+View pan card status for each of your employees, cover it for them if it is due and don’t forget the calendars and tax software!

 Prepay expenses.
 If your insurance is due on January 12, go ahead and pay it now.
 (Remember, this only applies to cash basis taxpayers!)
 Look at all of your other payments and pay them now.